m-a-x-c/monero-transaction-flow-visualiser/README.md

 ### Configuration

 - The database file path and other configurations can be modified directly in the `main.py` file.
-- The maximum number of nodes for the transaction graph can be set via the `graph_limit_user_logic` function, with a default limit of 200 nodes.

 ### Contributing